Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Introduction

+\paragraph{Literature review} The motion of a binary mixture of two immiscible and compressible fluids can be described by the Navier-Stokes equation coupled to the Cahn-Hilliard model: the Navier-Stokes-Cahn-Hilliard model (\textit{NSCH model} in short).
 The well-known incompressible variant of the compressible NSCH model has been denominated model H (see \eg~\cite{hohenberg_1977_critical,gurtin_1996_binary}).
-Model H has been proposed to represent viscous fluid flow in an incompressible binary mixture under phase separation.
+Model H has been proposed to represent viscous fluid flow in an incompressible binary mixture undergoing phase separation.
 This model assumes matching densities, \ie $\rho_1 = \rho_2$ and, hence, constant total density $\rho$.
-To consider non-matching densities, Lowengrub and Truskinovsky~\cite{Lowengrub-quasi-incompressible-1998} proposed the compressible Navier-Stokes Cahn-Hilliard model (\textit{NSCH model} in short).
+To consider non-matching densities, Lowengrub and Truskinovsky~\cite{Lowengrub-quasi-incompressible-1998} proposed the compressible NSCH model.
 Expanding the divergence term in the mass balance equation, the authors found a relation denoting the quasi-compressible nature of the fluid.
-Concomitantly, Anderson, FcFadden, and Wheeler~\cite{Anderson-1998-Diffuse} proposed a similar system and we use this latter in the present work.
-We also remark that a very recent work~\cite{eikelder_2023_unified} proposed a unified framework for the incompressible NSCH system and shows that the different NSCH models found in the literature only differ from their general model by specific constitutive hypotheses.
+Concomitantly, Anderson, FcFadden, and Wheeler~\cite{Anderson-1998-Diffuse} proposed a similar system.
+In the present work, we use a similar system.
+We also remark that a very recent work~\cite{eikelder_2023_unified} proposed a unified framework for the incompressible NSCH system and shows that the different NSCH models found in the literature only differ from their general modelling framework by specific constitutive hypotheses.

 Under some simplifying assumptions compared to the system proposed in~\cite{Lowengrub-quasi-incompressible-1998} but being closer to the system in~\cite{Anderson-1998-Diffuse}, the analysis of the compressible NSCH model with no-flux boundary conditions has been realized by Abels and Feireisl~\cite{abels_diffuse_2008}.
-Their analysis requires simplifying the model proposed in~\cite{Lowengrub-quasi-incompressible-1998} to avoid zones with zero density which would make this analysis a lot more difficult since the control from certain estimates would be lost.
+Their analysis requires to simplify the model proposed in~\cite{Lowengrub-quasi-incompressible-1998} to avoid zones with zero density which would make this analysis a lot more difficult since the control from certain estimates would be lost.
 In another article, for the same system, Abels proved the existence of strong solutions for short times~\cite{Abels_2012_strongwell}.
 Considering the same assumptions and dynamic boundary conditions, Cherfils \etal~\cite{Miranville-2019-compressible} proved the well-posedness of the compressible NSCH model with these special boundary conditions.
 These latter allow to model the interaction of the fluid components and the walls of the domain.